AxoIsAxo/alyrionmc/rules.md

 If someone leaves and joins in a timespan of 10 minutes or lower, these rules are not guilty.

+If the newly joined player takes you 3 or more hearts, these rules are not guilty.

 ### Rule 6 ****
 Do not self-advertise.